 - Repeat for the next two days.

-- Don't get upset about accidents.
+- Don't get upset about potty training accidents.
 They're not a big deal.
 Don't react.